gridai/grid-docs/docs/features/sessions/faq.md

 ---
-description: Frequently asked questions about Sessions
+sidebar_position: 2.1
+title: FAQ
+sidebar_label: FAQ
 ---

 # FAQ
 ## Why can't I push to my remote repository?
 If you're having trouble pushing to the repo the recommended solution is to clone the repo via https and try pushing again.

 ## "I can't access my private Github repository"
 If you're having trouble with access to private Github repos, try the following:&#x20;